 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2000.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2001.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 6,687 Total first-time, first-year (freshman) women who applied 9,882 Total first-time, first-year (freshman) men who were admitted 2,366 Total first-time, first-year (freshman) women who were admitted 3,722 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 1,286 4 Total full-time, first-time, first-year (freshman) women who enrolled 2,122 Total part-time, first-time, first-year (freshman) women who enrolled 3
+Total first-time, first-year (freshman) men who applied 6,600 Total first-time, first-year (freshman) women who applied 9,346 Total first-time, first-year (freshman) men who were admitted 2,584 Total first-time, first-year (freshman) women who were admitted 3,755 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 1,485 6 Total part-time, first-time, first-year (freshinall) men who emoned Total full-time, first-time, first-year (freshman) women who enrolled 2,196 Total part-time, first-time, first-year (freshman) women who enrolled 0